When reviewing the BC Liberal's "performance" in 2008, it’s hard not to ask a few questions, such as:

 profits, according to the Financial Times.
 Last year the commission

-launched a probe of EDS's hedging activities,
+launched a probe of EDS's hedging activities, which reportedly

 produced large losses and sent the company's share price tumbling in September.